Terminating Alimony in California

 Contrary to urban legend, unless the spouses agreed to termination as a result of cohabitation, cohabitation, by itself, does not end spousal support.

 Cohabitation does however raise a presumption that the cohabitating spouse has a reduced need for spousal support.
+We wrote an informative guide on alimony and cohabitation in California.
+We encourage you to read it.

 Family Code 4323 states: